 We have to keep in mind several nuances:

-a) of course, misfire counters have to be checked after driving session, NOT TURNING off the engine.
-If the engine will be switched off, misfire counters of the actual driving session will be deleted, even long-term counters, which are recorded in the memory, can give a reading of 0 misfires;
+- of course, misfire counters have to be checked after driving session, NOT TURNING off the engine.
+If the engine will be switched off, misfire counters of the actual driving session will be cleared, even long-term counters, which are recorded in the memory, can give a reading of 0 misfires;

 Misfire counters can indicate 0 in all conditions in the following cases:

-b) OBD equipment doesn’t read misfire counters of the exact DME, or don’t support OBD mode 6 at all.
+- OBD equipment doesn’t read misfire counters of the exact DME or doesn’t support OBD mode 6 at all.

 If still (after driving session, not turning off the engine) all misfire counters are 0, the following test has to be performed:

 Check the misfire counters (not turning off the engine).
-The counters of the actual session of the appropriate cylinder has to be in several tenths or even hundreds of units.
+The counters of the actual session of the appropriate cylinder have to be in several tenths or even hundreds of units.

 Turn off and turn on again the engine.
 The misfire counters of previously “damaged” cylinder now have to be 0, but the intersection counter has to be 1/10 of the previously detected number of misfire cases (for example 5, if before 53 events of misfires have been identified).